The Collatz function as an automorphic Cayley colour graph:decidability of $an+b$ conjectures, proof of the $3n + 1$ conjecture: Proof Approach

-We follow Lothar Collatz (1910--1990), who specifically hoped to establish new `connections between elementary number theory and elementary graph theory' `using the fact that one can picture a number theoretic function $f\left(n\right)$ with a directed graph' where each iteration is with `an arrow from $n$ to $f\left(n\right)$' \cite{RN9}.
+In \textit{The Motivation and Origin of the }$3n+1\ $\textit{Problem}, Lothar Collatz (1910--1990) expresses specifically his hope to shed light on the `numerous connections between elementary number theory and elementary graph theory' `using the fact that one can picture a number theoretic function $f\left(n\right)$ with a directed graph' where each iteration is drawn with `an arrow from $n$ to $f\left(n\right)$' \cite{RN3051}.
+As shown in Fig.\ref{fig:proofa}, we apply Collatz's proof approach by picturing functions as directed graphs, and by combining elementary graph theory \cite{RN3239,RN34,RN3134,RN3230} with elementary number theory \cite{RN2876,RN3231}.

-We depict and define a binary Collatz tree labelled $T_{\ge 0}$ (Fig.1b, Def.3) that accepts only branching numbers from set $S_{\ge 0}$, with arrows defined by the upward and rightward functions (Fig.2, Def.1, Def.2) concatenating the paths of arrows between them (Fig.1ab, red or blue)..